ladder/ladder/README.md

  # }
 ```

-The `#define` method takes the place of setting Mongoid fields and ActiveTriples properties.
-Definitions with literal values are localized by default.
-Definitions with a supplied `:class_name` argument will create a has-and-belongs-to-many (HABTM) relation:
+The `#property` method method takes care of setting both Mongoid fields and ActiveTriples properties.
+Properties with literal values are localized by default.
+Properties with a supplied `:class_name` argument will create a has-and-belongs-to-many (HABTM) relation:

 ```ruby
 class Person